 Smart Identification is a mechanism to identify the objects in Object Repository when the normal mechanism fails.
-It is applicable only for the Web Applications.
+It is applicable only for Web Applications.
 This mechanism is used by UFT to identify objects at Run time.
-When UFT is unable to recognize objects using normal method, it goes for the Smart Identification to identify the objects on the application.
+When UFT is unable to recognize objects using the normal method, it goes for the Smart Identification to identify the objects on the application.

 It has two types of properties